Cross-referenced from Rules 440, 441,704(35), 705(7), 1014(2) and 1204(23)

 of this Practice Note, a mineral, oil and gas company must also comply with the following:

-(a) Analytical results must be reported in a timely and responsible manner.
+(a) Exploration, development and production activities mustbe reported in a timely and responsible manner.
 If the issuer releases partial results, e.g. the first two holes of a six hole program, it must ensure that the balance of the results are disclosed in a timely manner whether the results are positive or negative.
-A summary of expenditure incurred on these activities must also be reported.

 (b) Where work has been discontinued on properties about which the issuer has made prior disclosure, there must be further information provided as to any undisclosed results and reasons for the cessation of work.